 Dr. Yvonne Maddox (’65) was named Deputy Director of the National Institute of Child Health and Human Development in 1995; and five years later, Acting Deputy Director for the National Institute of Health.

-Dr. Frank Royal (’61) served as president of the National Medical association and is currently Chair of the VUU Board of Trustees.
+Dr. Frank Royal (’61) served as president of the National Medical association and is currently Chairman Emeritus of the VUU Board of Trustees.

 Since joining the CIAA as a charter member the University and its coaches & players have constantly been in the forefront of athletic achievement.
 The coaches have gone down as legends in their own time: Henry Hucles; Thomas “Tricky Tom” Harris; Dave Robbins; Willard Bailey.
 Some alumni athletes have gone on to distinguished careers in the professional leagues or in coaching.
 Among these there are currently three NBA stars: Charles Oakley; Terry Davis; and Ben Wallace (named defensive player of the year for 2002).
 Two of the greatest high school coaches in Richmond were alumni and spent their careers as archrivals: Fred “Cannonball” Cooper at Maggie Walker High School and Max Robinson, Sr. at Armstrong High School.
 Max Robinson, Sr.’s sons, also VUU students, went on to illustrious careers: Max Robinson, Jr. became the first African-American news anchorman for a major television network.
 Randall Robinson became a political and social activist, founding Trans-Africa, Inc., and authoring the best- selling books: The Debt: What America Owes to Blacks; Defending the Spirit; The Reckoning: What Blacks Owe to Each Other; Quitting America; and An Unbroke Agony.